 Is prediabetes reversible?

 Yes, prediabetes can be reversed.
-A landmark study at the National Institutes of Health found that even modest lifestyle changes in overweight participants.
-The individuals in the study had modest weight loss of 7 percent to produce this positive result.
+A landmark study at the National Institutes of Health found that even modest lifestyle changes in overweight participants, like increased physical activity and changes in diet, reduced their risk for prediabetes (Note: the participants in the study experienced weight loss results around 7%).